gofed/docs/acts.md

 ### Extract data from source code

 Special case of "Spec file generator" act.
-In this case all artefacts are always safed into a storage.
+In this case all artefacts are always saved into a storage.

 ### Apidiff